 This is the summer of paper bags, not plastic, please!
 Margaret Knight from York, Maine is the inventor of the machine that makes that flat-bottomed paper bag.
 She invented and patented so many other creations that Knight has been nicknamed our "female Edison".
 It is good to shop at Reny's, Christy's and Day's Stores where paper bags are happily provided and often the young folks take my heavy bags to the car in the hot parking area.

 The world renowned Dorothea Dix is from Hamden, Maine.
 She trained Louisa May Alcott in Washington, DC to be a nurse for Civil War wounded.
 "Dragon Dix" was her nickname due to a bossy personality in handling many Army nurses.
 One way to get the job done, right?

 Who knew that John Ford was originally from Cape Elizabeth?
 So far he is the only American director of movies to earn four Academy Awards: The Informer (1936), The Grapes of Wrath (1941), How Green Was My Valley (1942), and The Quiet Man (1953).
 My favorite is the Irish story How Green Was My Valley with John Wayne…What is yours?

 Another favorite is On Golden Pond by local Ernest Richard Thompson, playwright, director and writer.
-[Thompson turned his play was turned into a movie of the same name, which won Academy Awards in 1982 for Thompson (Best Adapted Screenplay) and for the movie's co-stars, Katherine Heburn and Henry Fonda (Best Leading Actress and Actor).]
+[Thompson's play was turned into a movie of the same name, which won Academy Awards in 1982 for Thompson (Best Adapted Screenplay) and for the movie's co-stars, Katharine Hepburn and Henry Fonda (Best Leading Actress and Actor).]

 This 135-page young adult book has so much to offer to all ages, young and not so young.
 Even picture reading children will learn along with you because every page has a great photo, drawing or illustration of interest.
 The only thing missing for me was a map of Maine to show where all these famed places are.
 I kept Googling for maps.